bank-vaults/bank-vaults/charts/vault/README.md

 ## Google Storage and KMS example

+You can set up Vault to use Google KMS for sealing and Google Storage for storing your encrypted secrets.
+See the usage example below:

 ```
 # Create a google secret with your Secret Account Key file in json fromat.
 kubectl create secret generic google --from-literal=GOOGLE_APPLICATION_CREDENTIALS=/etc/gcp/service-account.json --from-file=service-account.json=./service-account.json